exaexa/codecrypt/README.md

 CRHFs used:

-- Cubehash variants where selected for implementation ease, really clean design, quite good speed and flexibility of parameter choices.
+- Cubehash variants were selected for implementation ease, really clean design, quite good speed and flexibility of parameter choices.
 This is also the only hash possibility when Crypto++ library is not linked to codecrypt.
-  KeyID's are CUBE256 hashes of serialized public key.
+KeyIDs are CUBE256 hashes of corresponding serialized public keys.
 - ripemd128 for small hashes
 - tiger192 is used as an alternative for Cubehash for 192bit hashes
 - There's always a variant with SHA-256, SHA-384 or SHA-512.